-When sharing the same electronic medical records system with medical or other units, a firewall must be in place to insure counseling records are not inappropriately accessed or disclosed to individuals outside of the counseling center.
-Counseling service records must be kept separate from records of any other merged entity (e.g. medical records, advisement notes, placement credentials, etc.).
+When sharing the same electronic medical records system with medical or other units, a firewall must be in place to ensure counseling records are not inappropriately accessed or disclosed to individuals outside of the counseling center.
+Counseling service records must be kept separate from records within merged entities (e.g. medical records, advisement notes, placement credentials, etc.).
 The sharing of client names and data across systems/departments requires informed client consent.
 TOC